grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Owen reached up and wiped his fingers on a hanging rag.
 "I don't think I could ever get used to going down fast like this, controlled or no" He said, as if voicing his fear might let some of it out from his guts and disperse it around the room a little.
 His eyes were focused on the larger depth gauge that stood next to their speed gauge at the top of the stacks of dozens and dozens of dials and readouts on the front wall of the con.

-[//]: # (Next 3 grafs: need editing relative to what the reader already knows.
+[//]: # (Next 3 grafs came straight from first experimental round draft of this scene: need editing relative to what the reader already knows.
 Earlier in the book it is established that Percy can read the condition of the boat from this wall, I think, so explaining that might be repetitive.
 On the other hand, there's some good stuff in these grafs that you might want to keep for mood and tension.)
 Along with some input from the navigation and sonar stations on the deck immediately below the control room, below periscope depth, this wall of dials was the only source of information about what was happening to the boat, and what was going on outside the boat.
 The depth, speed, health, status, mechanical settings, the whole picture of how the boat was doing could be read from this wall of dials.
 And what Owen was reading at the moment was that the sub was being put through the very limits of it's endurable capabilities.

 The rising and falling needles on the dials, most of which moved most of the time with a deliberate and controlled slowness, were all rapidly chasing new positions.
 The RPM indicators for the electric motors were near red-line, the battery indicators were showing the batteries being drained so fast that he could see the needles falling on the dials.
 The plane angle indicators were pinned at their steepest angle, and the ballast tank status indicators were rapidly pushing towards a completely flooded boat.